-My research focuses on comparing the use of vasopressin and epinephrine during neonatal resuscitation in a translational ovine model.
-My goal is to understand the physiology of pulmonary transition at birth in asphyxia and to compare the effectiveness of epinephrine and vasopressin during resuscitation.
-The results of this study will have a pronounced clinical impact by improving resuscitation guidelines that hasten recovery and reduce death and neurological disability following birth asphyxia.
+My research focuses on neonatal resuscitation and understanding the physiology of pulmonary transition at birth in asphyxia and to compare the effectiveness of various techniques (femoral occlusion), medications (vasopressin and epinephrine) and devices (laryngeal mask airway) during resuscitation.
+The results of these studies will have a pronounced clinical impact globally by improving resuscitation guidelines that hasten recovery and reduce death and neurological disability following birth asphyxia.

 Interested fellows and residents are welcome to work in our sheep lab and conduct basic science research with me.
 They are also welcome to participate in my clinical studies and quality improvement projects.

 I teach medical students, pediatrics residents and neonatal-perinatal medicine fellows.
 When on service, I teach the residents and fellows during daily morning bedside rounds.
 I assess my trainees’ level of knowledge; based on that, I teach them about our patients’ clinical conditions, their diagnoses and the care they will need.
 I also teach my trainees various procedures such as umbilical line and peripheral arterial line placements and endotracheal intubation and chest tube placements.
 I also give core lectures to the residents and fellows.
 During didactic teaching, I include multiple choice questions to get an idea of where my trainees stand, and then I build upon my presentations to address specifically the needs of my trainees.
 Most of my teaching is interactive; I believe in engaging my students and trainees as much as possible in critical thinking and active discussion so that they can absorb and retain knowledge.